So you have some goals to better your health and fitness do ya?

 A lot of women like to hop on the scale far too often in hopes of watching it go down day after day, week after week.
 This just simply is unrealistic.
 I have had to force myself out of the habit of checking my weight daily to see if I have gained weight and built muscle.

 Our most accurate weight is first thing in the morning and be happy because you will be the lightest at this time.
 Throughout the day we eat food, drink water, and expend energy which all has a big impact on our weight.
-Personally, my weight can shift more than 5 pounds in a day.
+Personally, my weight can shift more than 5 pounds throughout a day.

 Another thing to consider for you ladies is weight fluctuation around your menstrual cycle.
 It’s a good idea to avoid the scale around this time of the month because it won’t be accurate to your true weight.